-Dr Thaer Sabri, CEO of the EMA will join the regulatory panel at Open Banking: What does it really mean? conference on 11 April 2018 in London.
+Dr Thaer Sabri, CEO of the EMA joined the regulatory panel at Open Banking: What does it really mean? conference on 11 April 2018 in London.

 The Open Banking era has begun